 There are no Ultras in the British Isles.

-A whole host of information on the topic of prominence can be found at the peaklist.org website.
+A whole host of information on the topic of prominence is available at the peaklist.org website.
 I gratefully acknowledge the assistance of the information there in producing this blog.
-Since the Kirmse/de Ferranti paper referenced above, further detailed analysis and the availability of satellite information has enabled the Ultras list to be updated.
+Since the Kirmse/de Ferranti paper referenced above, further detailed analysis and the availability of satellite information has led to an update in the Ultras list.

 Peak bagging in the UK is a well-known pastime now whether it is the Munros, the Wainwrights in the Lake District, the Marilyns or one of the many other lists.